Rewati Raman Singh

-Kunwar Rewati Raman Singh (born 5 October 1943) is an Indian politician from the Allahabad Lok Sabha Constituency in Uttar Pradesh.
+Kunwar Rewati Raman Singh (born 5 October 1943) is an Indian politician from the Prayagraj Lok Sabha Constituency in Uttar Pradesh.
 He played a major role in the establishment of the Samajwadi Party with SP supremo Mulayam Singh Yadav, Beni Prasad Verma and Azam Khan.

 He is the national secretary of Samajwadi Party.
 He has served Karachana, the Vidhan Sabha constituency of Allahabad more than 7 times as a Member of the Legislative Assembly (MLA).
 He was also elected as a Member of Parliament (Lok Sabha) from Allahabad twice after defeating the popular BJP politician, Murali Manohar Joshi in 2004 general elections.
 He has now been elected as an MP (Rajya Sabha) from Uttar Pradesh.
 He was made irrigation minister and environment minister.

 Early life

 Rewati Raman Singh was born in a Bhumihar family.
 He actively took part in the JP Movement against emergency imposed by Indira Gandhi.
 He had also worked with Minister of External Affairs Sushma Swaraj and many other leaders to clean the holy Ganges river.
 He had worked with many popular leaders like former prime minister V. P. Singh, Chandra Shekhar, and Raj Narain.